 About finding and fixing software vulnerabilities

-Kaspersky Security Center detects and fixes software vulnerabilities on managed devices running Microsoft Windows families operating systems.
+Kaspersky Security Center Cloud Console detects and fixes software vulnerabilities on managed devices running Microsoft Windows families operating systems.
 Vulnerabilities are detected in the operating system and in third-party software, including Microsoft software.

 Finding software vulnerabilities

-To find software vulnerabilities, Kaspersky Security Center uses characteristics from the database of known vulnerabilities.
-This database is created by Kaspersky specialists.
+To find software vulnerabilities Kaspersky Security Center Cloud Console uses characteristics from the database of known vulnerabilities and Windows Update Database.
+The database of known vulnerabilities is created and maintained by Kaspersky specialists.
 It contains information about vulnerabilities, such as vulnerability description, vulnerability detect date, vulnerability severity level.
 You can find the details of software vulnerabilities on Kaspersky website.

-Kaspersky Security Center uses the Find vulnerabilities and required updates task to find software vulnerabilities.
+Kaspersky Security Center Cloud Console uses the Find vulnerabilities and required updates task to find software vulnerabilities.

 Fixing software vulnerabilities

 Software updates to fix vulnerabilities can be represented as full distribution packages or patches.
 Software updates that fix software vulnerabilities are named fixes.
-Recommended fixes are those that are recommended for installation by Kaspersky specialists.
-User fixes are those that are manually specified for installation by users.
-To install a user fix, you have to create an installation package containing this fix.
+In Kaspersky Security Center Cloud Console, you fix vulnerabilities by using recommended fixes.
+Recommended fixes are software updates that are recommended for installation by Kaspersky specialists.

-If you have the Kaspersky Security Center license with the Vulnerability and patch management feature, to fix software vulnerabilities you can use Install required updates and fix vulnerabilities task.
-This task automatically fixes multiple vulnerabilities installing recommended fixes.
+The Install required updates and fix vulnerabilities task automatically fixes multiple vulnerabilities installing recommended fixes.
 For this task, you can manually configure certain rules to fix multiple vulnerabilities.

 For security reasons, any third-party software updates that you install by using the Vulnerability and patch management feature are automatically scanned for malware by Kaspersky technologies.
 These technologies are used for automatic file check and include virus scan, static analysis, dynamic analysis, behavior analysis in the sandbox environment, and machine learning.